 HOMELESSNESS SHOULD BE RARE, BRIEF AND ONE-TIME

 The Raleigh/Wake Continuum of Care believes that homelessness should be rare, brief, and one-time.
-View our data below to see how we are addressing homelessness in Wake County and working towards that belief.
+View our data below to see how we are addressing homelessness in Wake County and working towards that goal.
+The data is from fiscal year (FY) 2018: 10/1/2017 to 09/30/2018.

 The Raleigh/Wake Continuum of Care aims to make the length of time spent in emergency housing as short as possible.
 By supporting a network of resources, services and provider agencies, the Raleigh/Wake Continuum of Care helps bring individuals and families out of housing crisis as quickly as possible.